Kate Atkinson (writer): Writing career

-Atkinson's next novel A God in Ruins (2015) follows the life of Ursula's brother Teddy Todd who is a pilot in the Royal Air Force during the war, but is more realistic than Life After Life.
+Atkinson's next novel A God in Ruins (2015) follows the life of Ursula's brother Teddy Todd, a pilot in the Royal Air Force during the war, but the novel is more realistic than Life After Life.
 This book also won the Costa Book Award for Novel.
-Readers and critics generally have most praise for Life After Life because of its unusual structure and originality, but Atkinson herself considers A God in Ruins her best work.
-The main character of Transcription (2018) is a woman who worked for MI5 during the Second World War.
+Life After Life was more critically and popularly successful because of its originality and unusual structure, but Atkinson considers A God in Ruins her best work.

+The main character of Transcription (2018) is a woman who worked for MI5 during World War II.

-Big Sky, Atkinsons fifth novel centered about detective Jackson Brodie was published in 2019.
-After a number of books about World War II, Atkinson wanted to write about a different theme.
+Big Sky, Atkinson's fifth novel centered around detective Jackson Brodie, was published in 2019.
 The storyline of Big Sky was originally intended for a TV series about a female detective, to be played by Victoria Wood.
 After Wood's unexpected death in 2016, Atkinson decided to use the plot for the next novel in her Brodie cycle.

 Shrines of Gaiety (2022) is set in the London nightclub milieu shortly after World War I. Normal Rules Don't Apply (2023) was her first collection of short stories since 2002.
-In 2024 Death at the Sign of the Rook was published, the sixth Jackson Brodie novel, conceived during the corona pandemic.
-The story is set in an English country house; it pays homage to Agatha Christie and other writers from "the golden age of the detective novel" between World War I and World War II.
+In 2024 Death at the Sign of the Rook was published, the sixth Jackson Brodie novel, conceived during the COVID-19 pandemic.
+The story is set in an English country house; it pays homage to Agatha Christie and other writers from Golden Age of Detective Fiction between World War I and World War II.
+Our Noble Selves (2026) is a mystery set behind the scenes of the 1951 Festival of Britain.

 Style and themes

 In Kate Atkinson's novels and stories, much is not what it seems at first glance.
 She combines the conventional forms of the historical novel, detective novel and family novel with postmodern or magical realist elements.
-Atkinson is fascinated by the role of chance in life, and this is a recurring theme in her stories.
-Her books present a succession of (unexpected) events and extraordinary characters.
+The role of chance in life is a recurring theme in her stories.
+Her books present a succession of unexpected events and extraordinary characters.
 Main characters sometimes face periods of mental confusion or amnesia.
 Atkinson also plays with the chronology of events, both within one book and between different books.
 Some characters return as older or younger versions of themselves.
 Problems experienced in the present are often caused by painful past events, that sometimes have been concealed for generations.

-Atkinson herself has said that it is not possible to write a novel about happy people, who are just busy being happy.
+Atkinson has said that she believes it is not possible to write a novel about happy people who are just busy being happy.
 In her work, especially in the Brodie cycle, she also refers to current events.
 The theme of justice plays an important role in her stories.

 Her books contain humor and the narrative tone of voice is often mildly ironic.